psnj/cl-mustache/README.rst

 Inspired by ctemplate_ and et_, Mustache_ is a
 framework-agnostic way to render logic-free views.

-As ctemplates says, "It emphasizes separating logic from presentation: it is impossible to embed application logic in this template language."
+As ctemplates says, "It emphasizes separating logic from presentation:ƒgit it is impossible to embed application logic in this template language."

 CL-MUSTACHE is a Common Lisp implementation of Mustache v1.1.2+λ.
 Tested with: